-So, for women with diastasis recti the abdominal muscles remain separated widely by several inches creating the appearance that they have a pot belly.
-In some instances it looks more like a large hernia.
-And in some rare cases I have seen the small intestine wiggling around under the skin (a process called “peristalsis”) as if there were a snake below wandering through the tummy.
-With the right kind of muscle flexion the belly may even stick out as if there were a hernia present.
+So, for women with diastasis recti, the abdominal muscles remain separated widely by several inches creating the appearance that they have a potbelly.
+In some instances, it looks more like a large hernia.
+And in some rare cases, I have seen the small intestine wiggling around under the skin (a process called “peristalsis”) as if there were a snake below wandering through the tummy.
+With the right kind of muscle flexion, the belly may even stick out as if there were a hernia present.

-Why Won’t Insurance Pay To Fix My Diastasis Recti?
+Why Won’t Insurance Pay to Fix My Diastasis Recti?

-Diastasis recti is a quirky little problem to have because although the cases can be rather severe and disfiguring, insurance companies don’t want to pay to fix them because there is no “functional problem” caused by the issue.
-Their argument is that the fascia (connective tissue) might be weak, but remains intact across the abdominal wall, so there is nothing that is “medically necessary” to fix.
+Diastasis recti is a quirky little problem to have because, although the cases can be rather severe and disfiguring, insurance companies don’t want to pay to fix them because there is no “functional problem” caused by the issue.
+Their argument is that the fascia (connective tissue) might be weak but remains intact across the abdominal wall, so there is nothing that is “medically necessary” to fix.
 CT scans will confirm that the patient has intact anatomy without a hernia or break in the abdominal wall structure.
 However, in terms of basic normal form, this situation clearly goes off the rails.

 Why Won’t Exercise Help Fix My Diastasis Recti?

-I have noticed recently that there are some charlatans (yes, I believe these are dishonest people) out their claiming that if you do their workout (for a fee) they will help you build up your “transversus abdominus” muscles to fix your diastasis recti.
+I have noticed recently that there are some charlatans (yes, I believe these are dishonest people) out there claiming that if you do their workout (for a fee) they will help you build up your “transversus abdominus” muscles to fix your diastasis recti.
 They claim to have published proof in medical journals that their techniques work.
 I encourage anyone to try whatever methods are available.
 You should ALWAYS try to avoid surgery if you can.
-However, if your diastasis doesn’t get better in the first 18 months after pregnancy, it’s not likely to to improve on its own.
-Perhaps it was never a real diastasis to begin with, but just some laxity that rebounds with the hormonal changes after pregnancy.
+However, if your diastasis doesn’t get better in the first 18 months after pregnancy, it’s not likely to improve on its own.
+Perhaps it was never a real diastasis to begin with, but just some laxity that rebounds with hormonal changes after pregnancy.

 How do I know this?
 First, let’s start with basic ideas and then move into anatomy.
 When a muscle flexes, it gets shorter and pulls whatever is attached to it closer.
 The anterior abdominal wall (your belly) is made up of four muscles all running in different directions.
 Importantly, NONE of them cross the midline or flex from one side to the other.
 They all run their course on either the right or the left sides of the belly.
 There is no connection between the right and left except for the fascia in the midline—which is what gets loose in a diastasis recti scenario.
 Therefore, strengthening these muscles cannot pull the two sides of the abdomen together.
 In fact, it might only serve to pull them farther apart.

-The second way I can prove this is by experience in the Operating Room.
+The second way I can prove this is by experience in the operating room.
 Have a look below at the very thin and attenuated connective tissue between the two major abdominal muscles in this patient.
 There is no exercise in the world that would strengthen this layer because there is no muscle in it.
 Have a look below:

-How To Fix Diastasis Recti
+How to Fix Diastasis Recti